SadRobotChannel/af/_posts/2019-03-30-giveaway-participation.md

 3. The following day we select a random winner via a fair and transparent service from TWrench (www.twren.ch)
 4. The winner is announced on Twitter and 333 satoshi are sent to the winner's wallet!

-This routine we plan to run daily from end of March, 2019.
-We also welcome sponsorship of these daily events, where the sponsor and their message will be clearly shown on our website and also on Twitter.
+This routine we plan to run daily starting from April 1st, 2019.
+We also welcome <a href="http://www.all-faucets.com/daily/2019/03/29/giveaway-sponsorship.html">sponsorship</a> of these daily events, where the sponsor and their message will be clearly shown on our website and also on Twitter.